-5.3 Accounting for convergence in TFP and wages
+4.3 Accounting for convergence in TFP and wages

-A central objective of our paper is to explain the strong regional convergence in aggregate TFP and wages rates, documented in Section 2.
-As the model laid out in Section 3 is, by construction, consistent with the aggregate allocations and the wage rate in each prefecture, we use our model as a measurement device to account for the convergence.

-According to our model there are five possible sources of changes over time in aggregate allocations and prices in a prefecture: changes in the three wedges, growth in labor supply (i.e., increased employment in non-SOE manufacturing), and changes in the prefecture-specific production function (i.e., the weight on labor supply in the production function, $\alpha\eta$ ).
-The latter is motivated by the fact that changes in the industrial structure - for example growth in the relative preponderance of labor-intensive industries - can be expected to induce changes in the aggregate labor intensity.
-See also the discussion in Section 3.5 motivating why the remaining parameters of the model are held constant across prefectures.
+One of the objectives of the paper is to explain the strong regional convergence in aggregate TFP and wages rates that we documented in Section 2.
+We use our model as a measurement device to account for the convergence.
+According to the model there are five possible sources of changes over time in aggregate allocations and prices in a prefecture: changes in the three wedges, growth in labor supply (i.e., increased employment in non-SOE manufacturing), and changes in the prefecture-specific production function (i.e., the weight on labor supply in the production function, $\alpha\eta$).
+The latter is motivated by the fact that changes in industrial structure - for example, growth in the relative preponderance of labor-intensive industries - can be expected to induce changes in the aggregate labor intensity.19